kovac031/DevQuestionsAndAnswers_CSharp/README.md

 }
 ```

-## 12. what are the different approaches of passing parameters to a method?
+## 12. What are the different approaches of passing parameters to a method?
 Pass value type by value or reference, pass reference type by value or reference.

 > Pass by value means passing a copy of the variable to the method.

 > Pass by reference means passing access to the variable to the method.

+> A variable of a value type contains its data directly.

 > A variable of a reference type contains a reference to its data.

-> A variable of a value type contains its data directly.

 Passing value type, by value vs by reference:
 ```C#